 However, there is one hotel with rooms costing about $1400 per night.
 Other than that hotel, there is no commerce on the lake itself other than the boat tour company.
 I believe one summer home can be rented for $3k$-4k per week and sleeps 15 people.
 Therefore, Lake Placid town visitors are mostly staying on Mirror Lake or thereabouts.

-We stayed at the High Peaks Resort on Mirror Lake in Lake Placid, NY.
+We found our hotel, the High Peaks Resort on Booking.com and it is right on/across from Mirror Lake in Lake Placid, NY.
+They have lakefront rooms.
 Our nicely furnished room with comfy bed and pillows was lake view and the building is located across the street from the lake.
 However, you can rent lake front rooms from this resort as well.
 The location of this hotel was perfect because we were walking distance from the village (Main St.) and town center.
 In addition, our resort offered unlimited access to their paddle boats and kayaks included in our stay.

 I highly recommend staying in a place that is walking distance to the town center where there are lakeside restaurants, bars, a library, post office, retail shops, book stores, and the Olympic Stadium.
 Also, you are close to the mountains as you can see below.
 Whiteface mountain is located in the picture below on the far left and it took us less than a half hour drive to arrive at the bottom of the mountain from Mirror Lake.